Short-Term and Summer Jobs in France

 In Paris, look for the publication France-USA Contacts, which carries job ads.
 You can place an ad in the print and/or online edition either via the FUSAC website at www.fusac.fr.

-American Church, 65 quai d’Orsay, Paris and the American Cathedral, 23 Ave George V, Paris 75008.
+American Church in Paris, 65 quai d'Orsay, 75007 Paris, France; tel: +33 (0)1 40 62 05 00 and the American Cathedral, 23 Ave George V, Paris 75008.
 Both churches feature notice boards that you can consult while in Paris.
 They offer volunteering opportunities in their own programs as well as occasional career forums for job seekers.

 American Village Camps; firstname.lastname@example.org, www.americanvillage.fr/en/recruitment/recruitmentnews.php.
 Language counselors, TEFL teachers and other staff for four different American-style English immersion camps in France year-round, including summer.
 Knowledge of French not required.
 Camps create a positive environment where it is fun, natural and necessary to use English.
 Seek energetic, creative, initiative-takers who are native English speakers and love working with children.
 This is a paid position, room and board is included.